Khan12396/PCB_Portfolio/README.md

 <br>

 <br>
-[Solar power Invrter Using Microcontroller](./Solar power Invrter Using microcontroller): This was my first Project on Fiverr.
+[ADXL345 MCU](./ADXL345_MCU): This was my first Project on Fiverr.
 Client provided me all the Schematics and I just designed the PCB.
 This PCB design looks as beginner level.
 <br>